Manchester and Southport Railway: Southport end

 The line terminated at the ELR station which was still under construction at the time.
 Operations were transferred to in 1857 with London Street station firstly becoming a 'repairing shed' (according to the 1894 Ordnance Survey), then becoming a goods station and ultimately being absorbed into Chapel Street station when it was rebuilt in 1914.
 Other stations were opened later, (which became Blowick) on 1 April 1870 and on 1 November 1870.
 Finally opened on 1 July 1883, this station became St Luke's and sometimes St Luke's Road.
 (Note: had two sets of platforms one set on the lines to Wigan and another set almost at right-angles on the West Lancashire Railway line to .)

 Manchester end

 The route utilised some existing infrastructure at its Manchester end.
-The line from Manchester Victoria to was opened in 1844, prior to that the Manchester, Bolton & Bury Canal Company had opened a line in 1838 from to Bolton Trinity Street and this line was utilised as far as Windsor Bridge, near the site of the present day station.
+The line from Manchester Victoria to was opened in 1844, prior to that the Manchester, Bolton and Bury Canal Company had opened a line in 1838 from to Bolton Trinity Street and this line was utilised as far as Windsor Bridge, near the site of the present day station.